Misaka0x2730/MioLink/docs/README.md

 The project is a USB debugger that operates via JTAG and SWD interfaces, supporting many ARM Cortex processors ([see supported device list here](https://black-magic.org/supported-targets.html)).
 It also supports debug output via Serial Wire Output (SWO) and RTT.
 Additionally, the device has an extra UART serial port that can be accessed through a second Virtual COM port.
 This README contains only the basic information: information about the hardware, how to build the firmware and flash the probe.
-Detailed instructions on how to use the debugger, how to configure SWO, RTT and etc. will be posted later in [the project's wiki](https://github.com/Misaka0x2730/MioLink/wiki).
+Detailed instructions on how to use the debugger, how to configure SWO, RTT and etc. you can find on [the project's wiki](https://github.com/Misaka0x2730/MioLink/wiki).

 # Hardware
 ## General information